elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Elasticsearch 5 did some magic to try and figure out what type of content you were sending.
 This led to bad error messages.
 Plain text sent..
-ES5 sees it has curly braces and assumes it’s JSON but it isn’t so get syntax error back.
+ES5 sees it has curly braces and assumes it's JSON but it isn't so get syntax error back.

 As Elasticsearch has evolved the development team made a conscious decision to favor reliability and predictability over leniency.